 |Date : 5th - 8th April | Course : Augusta National, 7435yds, par 72 | Defending Champion : Sergio Garcia|

-The 2018 Masters will be the 82nd edition of the traditional curtain-raiser to the year's majors.
-Permanent course Augusta National has tended to suit players with an accurate long-iron game and the ability to cope with the lightning fast greens, and remains one of the great tests for the world's best players.
+The 82nd Masters gets the year's majors underway with the world's top players looking to make a mark at the start of the season.
+Augusta National has tended to suit players with an accurate long-iron game and the ability to cope with the lightning fast greens, and remains one of the great tests in golf.
 Sergio Garcia defends the title he won in memorable style in a play-off against Justin Rose.
 See below for our easy-to-use Masters form guide to help you bet on the 2018 Masters tournament at Augusta.

 * applies to your choice of bet placed after opening a new account, enhanced winnings are paid as cash, t&c's apply, 18+